LabanMutua/Laban_Portfolio/README.md

 Welcome!

-With just one click, you can explore my data projects without the need to navigate through multiple repositories.
-Each project showcases my expertise in data analysis and visualization, demonstrating my ability to transform raw data into actionable insights.
-To access the project in Github, click on the project title.
+Access all my data projects in one place with a single click.
+Each project showcases my expertise in data analysis, visualization, and machine learning, turning raw data into actionable insights.

 Feel free to connect with me on    [github<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='18'>](https://github.com/LabanMutua)      or       [linkedin<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='18'>](https://www.linkedin.com/in/laban-mutua/)    for feedback or collaboration opportunities!

+**🔆To access any of the projects in Github, click on the project title.**

 # [Project 1: Supermarket Sales Analysis](https://github.com/LabanMutua/Supermarket-Sales-Analysis)
 Developed a comprehensive analysis pipeline for a supermarket sales dataset to uncover sales trends, customer behavior, and business performance insights.